Aims and Ethos

 - follow the Leeds agreed Child Protection Policy, procedures and protocols

 - effectively promote appropriate behaviour towards one another

 - endeavour to include the most challenging child

 - embrace the Leeds Healthy School Agenda

-- nurture children’s emotional, mental and physical health
+- nurture children’s social, emotional and mental health

 - promote physical health and healthy lifestyles